anshkush92/crypto-hunter-mern/Resources.md

   - Give the loading spinner when the data is being fetched [Loader](https://mui.com/material-ui/react-progress/#main-content)

   - Learn how to create the list with divider with the help of [List](https://mui.com/material-ui/react-list/#main-content) and [Divider](https://mui.com/material-ui/react-divider/)

+  - Learn how to use the [breakpoints - Codevloution](https://www.youtube.com/watch?v=ZowbtOWOElY) and [breakpoints - The Developer](https://www.youtube.com/watch?v=xRMCZfGhHyM) and [Breakpoints Docs](https://mui.com/material-ui/customization/breakpoints/#main-content) to made the site responsive

   <hr/>